rajtum/Machine-Learning-Makeshift-Portfolio/Sections/II Taxonomy of Functions.md

     * i.e. multicomparison_plot_surface_Forest with prefix `multi` abbreviates to `m-c.p.Fo`
   * If there is no `Genus`, abbreviation, standard abbreviation rules still apply
     * i.e. `Family Species` becomes `F.Sp` like the function `initialize_DT` which abbreviates to `i.DT`
-    * Though irksomely illogical in context of biology taxonomical paradigm which inspired its conception, the rule enables classification of more functions at the sake of introducing a systemics depravity.
+    * Though irksomely illogical in context of biology taxonomical paradigm which inspired its conception, the rule enables the classification of more functions
   * **Conflict Clause**: In the event that the same abbreviation will be used for two or more distinct functions, then the `Genus` will be appended to these abbreviations one letter at a time until no two functions have the same abbreviation.
     * i.e. `for_3D_plot_Forest` and `for_3D_comp_Forest` respectively become `f.3Dp.Fo` and `f.3Dc.Fo`
-  * **Hypothetical but Extended Conflict Clause**: Although no instance occurs where the aforementioned conflict clause enumerating the `Genus` letter by letter does not fail to distinguish multiple function's abbreviations, if such example were to occur theoretically, then the `Family`, `Species`, and `Prefix` in that order would be enumerated in the same fashion until the same aim of unique abbreviations for each function is accomplished.
+  * **Hypothetical Extension of Conflict Clause**: Although no instance occurs where the aforementioned conflict clause enumerating the `Genus` letter by letter does not fail to distinguish multiple function's abbreviations, if such example were to occur theoretically, then the `Family`, `Species`, and `Prefix` in that order would be enumerated in the same fashion until the same aim of unique abbreviations for each function is accomplished.
 This rule would most likely be called upon in circumstances where there is the function has no `Genus` and would ergo seldom apply.
 * **Coding Implementation:**
   * Equivalent functions will be available in both the abbreviated and unabbreviated in the coding environment, but only the unabbreviated versions will be used in section in case the reader has not familiarized themselves with this section.
   * The abbreviated function name retains all the capitalization but the period mark demarcating classification rank will be removed